Internship with the Washington State Legislature

 - They have the opportunity to attend committee hearings and other meetings, and interact with staff and legislators.

-- Participate in weekly seminars and workshops
+- Participate in weekly seminars and workshops and write weekly reflections.

 How to apply

 When filling out the application, you will be asked for the Internship Faculty Sponsor.
 The sponsor has been prearranged through UW.
 Check to confirm you "have arranged for a faculty sponsor and will receive academic credit for the internship."
 The sponsor is Randy Spaulding; his email is Randy.Spaulding@k12.wa.us.